BitmapPunks (BMP) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 BitmapPunks Historical Price

-According to the latest data gathered on BitmapPunks live price page, the current price of BitmapPunks is 1.42USD.
-The circulating supply of BitmapPunks(BMP) is 2.10M BMP , giving it a market capitalization of $2.98M.
+According to the latest data gathered on BitmapPunks live price page, the current price of BitmapPunks is 1.29USD.
+The circulating supply of BitmapPunks(BMP) is 2.10M BMP , giving it a market capitalization of $2.70M.

 The BitmapPunks Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of BMP based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.